Chinese New Year teaching resources

 The Chinese New Year is a huge festival among Chinese communities across the world.
-Based on the lunar and solar calendars, the Chinese New Year falls on Friday 31 January in 2014.
+Based on the lunar and solar calendars, the Chinese New Year falls on 19 February in 2015.
 The Chinese calendar is represented by one of the 12 animals of the Chinese zodiac.
-2014 is the Year of the Horse.
+2015 is the Year of the Goat.
 To help you celebrate the Chinese New Year with your pupils we’ve put together a collection of free teaching resources, shared by teachers, for teachers.

-Find out which Chinese animal year you were born in with this lovely Chinese Zodiac.
+Find out which Chinese animal year you were born in with this Chinese zodiac.

-Most suitable for KS2, this illustrated PowerPoint presentation has detailed information about the traditions of Chinese New Year.
-Useful for school assembly or in class.
+This illustrated PowerPoint presentation has detailed information about the traditions of Chinese New Year.

 A pack of flashcards featuring the animals of the Chinese zodiac and mini-cards, ideal for paired speaking and listening exercises.